lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

 - **Filters** Filter trends to zoom into a specific team trend by navigating to the right side of the screen and click on the "Funnel" icon to unhide filter panel.
     - **Tip:** If you do not see something that you would expect or previously saw, check to see if a filter is applied.
     - Click on the **funnel icon** in the top upper right.
 Filters are active if it says "Filters and slicers affecting this visual".
-- **Note**: The "Drill Up" View shows a zoomed-out view of team trends.
-However, please note that the shoulders in monthly and yearly views are not meaningful since we do not have all days of observation in a month, or 12 months of observation in each year, respectively for all of the months and years.
 - vizDiag in the data UI shows a trendlines by diagnoses or combination of diagnoses.
 For example, the "PTSD" line is for patients with only PTSD.
 The "PTSD & AUD" line is for patients with both these diagnoses but does not discriminate between which is the primary, secondary, etc. diagnoses.

    [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#DontLink) ***00:25-00:35***